giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 It is possible to enable metallic finish by editing the `Livery_materialmask.uasset` file.

 1. Create a mask for the parts of the livery you don't want to be metallic, then add black fill layer on the bottom.
 All parts masked in black will be paint finish.
-You can then adjust the Green channel for roughness using the `Livery_materialmask.tga` file if you want a smoother or rougher metallic finish.
+You can then adjust the Green channel for roughness using the `Livery_mask.tga` file if you want a smoother or rougher metallic finish.

 ![image](https://user-images.githubusercontent.com/49501681/204140846-a3bf1cfd-141b-4d0a-9d2b-6ed332566318.png)